 So just before bed, I try the techniques.
 I divorce my sister yet again, and chop at the psychic cords tying me to my parents, and kick out my inner ascetic hermit (have to kick his ass, for he won't leave peacefully)...

 But I know I'm going to get sick from this.
 Just too much.
-Too much fear and humiliation--telling my horrible history over and over all day for strangers, and too much guilt about money and sex, and too much Megan, with her New Age pretentions and hidden guilt...
+Too much fear and humiliation--telling my horrible history over and over all day to strangers, and too much guilt about money and sex, and too much Megan, with her New Age pretentions and hidden guilt...

 It's the Cold War.
 I'm working in the Stanford library when there's a huge BOOOM!
 We all rush outside...

 A big military jet has crash-landed outside the library complex.
 The plane's mostly intact, but the pilot was killed.
 I recognize his name instantly.
 A famous man, a genius in both physics and medicine.
 Was he trying to defect?
 Spying?
 Perhaps a double game?
 Unclear.
 But rumors fly...